DJBarnes/django-adminlte2-pdq/docs/source/menu/admin.rst

 Displaying the Admin Menu
 =========================

-As mentioned previously, the AdminLTE package can :ref:`Auto-Build an Admin Page menu<menu/general_information:Auto-Built Admin Menu>`.
+As mentioned previously, the Django-AdminLTE-2 package can :ref:`Auto-Build an Admin Page menu<menu/general_information:Auto-Built Admin Menu>`.
 By default, this will appear on all
 `Django Admin pages <https://docs.djangoproject.com/en/dev/ref/contrib/admin/>`_,.